Luyao787/PDP-LQR/README.md

 # PDP-LQR

-This repository contains the code for the paper titled "Parallel Dynamic Programming for Linear Quadratic Control".
+This repository contains the code for the paper titled "Parallel Dynamic Programming for Conic Linear Quadratic Control".

 ## Overview

-PDP-LQR is a library for solving Linear Quadratic Regulator (LQR) problems using parallel dynamic programming algorithms.
+PDP-LQR is a library for solving Linear Quadratic (LQ) problems using parallel dynamic programming algorithms.

 ## Features